The package exams2forms

 their significances are reported in the summary of the fitted regression

-model, showing that y
+model, showing that x

-(at 5% level).
+significantly correlated (at 5% level).

 Call: